encse/adventofcode/README.md

    <a href="https://adventofcode.com"><img src="2023/calendar.svg" width="80%" /></a>

    I'm making a [website](https://aoc.csokavar.hu) out of this.
 A lot of effort goes into my solutions, I aim for clarity.
-In other words: they are not super effective or super short, but hopefully more readable.
+In other words, they are not super effective or super short, but hopefully more readable.

    Like what you see?
 Consider [sponsoring](https://github.com/sponsors/encse) me.

-   You are free to use my framework, it's pretty streamlined by now.
+   The framework I'm using is freely available.
+It's pretty streamlined by now.
 You can start with the https://github.com/encse/adventofcode-template repository.

    ## Dependencies